CGBI: Where We Work

 Support for statewide activities, through technical support for program and policy impact, continues to be a major and successful focus of CGBI.
 Our staff actively participates in and supports the SIDS Safe Sleep Committee and in the NC Child Fatality Task Force’s Perinatal Health Committee.

-Thanks to The Duke Endowment, CGBI is able to continue its work with maternity facilities that began with funding from the Kate B. Reynolds Charitable Trust early on in CGBI’s history.
-ENRICH Carolinas works with hospitals in North and South Carolina and the communities they serve toward improved maternity care practices and continuity of care.
-Project updates can be found in our quarterly newsletter, The Breastfeeding Exclusive.
+Thanks to The Duke Endowment, CGBI was able to continue its work with maternity facilities that began with funding from the Kate B. Reynolds Charitable Trust early on in CGBI’s history.
+ENRICH Carolinas worked with hospitals in North and South Carolina and the communities they serve toward improved maternity care practices and continuity of care.

 Additionally, CGBI staff continues to support the NC Breastfeeding Coalition (NCBC).
 In addition to administrative support, Kathy Parry served on the board from 2011-2018, including her most recent term as Chair, and Catherine Sullivan has been involved since its founding, co-chairing the IBCLC Advocacy Committee through 2018.
 This committee successfully advocated for reimbursement for lactation support services with NC Medicaid.